-SOLICITATION OF PROXIES

-This Proxy Statement and the enclosed Proxy are being furnished to holders of Common Stock, no par value, of Universal Forest Products, Inc. (the "Company"), in connection with the solicitation by the Board of Directors of proxies for use at the Annual Meeting of Shareholders to be held on April 23, 1997, and at any adjournment of that meeting.
-The annual meeting will be held at the Gerald R. Ford Museum, 303 Pearl NW, Grand Rapids, Michigan, at 8:30 a.m. local time.
+SOLICITATION OF PROXIES.
+This Proxy Statement and the enclosed Proxy are being furnished to holders of Common Stock, no par value, of Universal Forest Products, Inc. (the "Company").
+The Board of Directors is soliciting proxies for use at the Annual Meeting of Shareholders to be held on April 28, 1999, and at any adjournment of that meeting.
+The annual meeting will be held in the Vandenberg Room of the Amway Grand Plaza Hotel, 187 Monroe NW, Grand Rapids, Michigan, at 8:30 a.m. local time.
 Registration for the meeting begins at 8:00 a.m.

 If a Proxy in the enclosed form is properly executed and returned to the Company, the shares represented by the Proxy will be voted at the annual meeting and at any adjournment thereof.
 If a shareholder specifies a choice, the Proxy will be voted as specified.
-If no choice is specified, the shares represented by the Proxy will be voted for the election of all nominees named in the Proxy Statement, for the proposal to approve of an Amendment to the Articles of Incorporation to authorize an additional 15,000,000 shares of common stock, for the proposal to approve a Long Term Stock Incentive Plan, and in accordance with the judgment of the persons named as proxies with respect to any other matter which may come before the meeting.
-A Proxy may be revoked at any time before it is exercised by written notice delivered to the Secretary of the Company, executing a subsequent Proxy or attending the annual meeting and voting in person.
+If no choice is specified, the shares represented by the Proxy will be voted for the election of all nominees named in the Proxy Statement, for the proposal to approve a Long Term Stock Incentive Plan, for the proposal to approve the Performance Bonus Plan, and in accordance with the judgment of the persons named as proxies with respect to any other matter which may come before the meeting.
+A Proxy may be revoked at any time before it is exercised, by written notice delivered to the Secretary of the Company, by executing a subsequent Proxy or by attending the annual meeting and voting in person.

-The cost of the solicitation of Proxies will be borne by the Company.
-In addition to the use of the mails, Proxies may be solicited personally or by telephone or facsimile by regular employees of the Company without additional compensation.
+The cost of the solicitation of Proxies will be paid by the Company.
+In addition to the use of the mails, Proxies may be solicited personally or by telephone or facsimile by regular employees of the Company who will not receive additional compensation.
 The Company does not intend to pay any compensation for the solicitation of Proxies, except that brokers, nominees, custodians, and other fiduciaries will be reimbursed by the Company for their expenses in connection with sending proxy materials to beneficial owners and obtaining their Proxies.

-VOTING SECURITIES

-Holders of record of Common Stock at the close of business on the record date for the annual meeting, March 1, 1997, will be entitled to vote at the annual meeting.
-As of March 1, 1997, there were 17,072,720 shares of Common Stock outstanding.
-Shareholders are entitled to one vote for each share of Common Stock registered in their names at the close of business on March 1, 1997.
+VOTING SECURITIES.
+Holders of record of Common Stock at the close of business on March 1, 1999, will be entitled to vote at the annual meeting.
+As of March 1, 1999, there were 20,715,500 shares of Common Stock outstanding.
+A shareholder is entitled to one vote for each share of Common Stock registered in the shareholder's name at the close of business on March 1, 1999.
 Votes cast at the meeting or submitted by Proxy will be counted by inspectors of the meeting who will be appointed by the Company.

-ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS.

-The Company's Articles of Incorporation specify that the Board of Directors shall consist of seven members, and that the Board be divided into three classes, as equal in number as possible, with the classes to hold office for staggered terms of three years each.
-In accordance with the recommendation of the Nominating Committee, the Board of Directors has nominated incumbent directors Peter F. Secchia,

-Richard M. DeVos, and John W. Garside for re-election as directors for three-year terms expiring at the 2000 annual meeting.
+The Company's Articles of Incorporation provide that the Board of Directors, which consists of eight members, shall be divided into three classes, as equal in number as possible, with the classes to hold office for staggered terms of three years each.
+In accordance with the recommendation of the Nominating Committee, the Board of Directors has nominated incumbent directors John C. Canepa, Carroll M. Shoffner and Louis A. Smith for re-election as directors for three-year terms expiring at the 2002 annual meeting.

-Unless otherwise directed by a shareholder's Proxy, the persons named as proxy holders in the accompanying Proxy will vote for the nominees described below.
-In the event any of these nominees becomes unavailable for election as a director at the time of the annual meeting (a situation which is not now anticipated), the Board of Directors may designate a substitute nominee, in which case the accompanying Proxy will be voted for the substituted nominee.
+Unless otherwise directed by a shareholder's Proxy, the persons named as proxy holders in the accompanying Proxy will vote for the above-named nominees.
+If a nominee is not available for election as a director at the time of the annual meeting (a situation which is not now anticipated), the Board of Directors may designate a substitute nominee, in which case the accompanying Proxy will be voted for the substituted nominee.